Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 fun findUserByName(name: String): User
 ```

-If invoker of this function wants to perform multiple concurrent operations and process their failures afterwards,
+If invoker of this function wants to perform multiple operations and process their failures afterwards
-it can always use `runCatching { findUserByName(name) }` to make it explicit that a failure is being caught and
+(without aborting on the first failure), it can always use `runCatching { findUserByName(name) }`
+to make it explicit that a failure is being caught and
 encapsulated into `SuccessOrFailure` instance.
 If the need to do so happen often, then it is fine to define
-the function named `findUserByNameCatching` that returns `SuccessOrFailure<User>`
+a function named `findUserByNameCatching` that returns `SuccessOrFailure<User>`
 in _addition_ to `findUserByName`, following the convention of `Catching` suffix in the name of the function
 that encapsulates failures.